dsollberger/blog/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:
+I am a teaching instructor for the following courses at the University of California at Merced:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+- Math 15: first semester data science for life science students
+- Bio 18: second semester data science for life science students
+- Bio 184 (TBD): Python for DNA analysis